sloppyjuicy/office-developer-client-docs.fr-FR/docs/outlook/auxiliary/prop_acct_is_exch.md

 ---
 # <a name="prop_acct_is_exch"></a>PROP_ACCT_IS_EXCH

-True si le compte est un compte Exchange.
+Cette valeur a la valeur True si le compte est Exchange client.

 ## <a name="quick-info"></a>Informations rapides